stacycv/gen-ai-bootcamp2025/Pre-week 0/Sentence-Constructor-ChatGPT/prompt.md

 6. Provide words in thir dictonary form, student needs to figure out the conjugations and tenses.
 7. Provide a possible sentence structure.
 8. Do not show informal when showing when showing spanish except in the table of vocabulary
+9. When the student makes an attempt, inturpret their reading so they can see what they actually said

 ## Formatting instructions
 The formatted output will generally contain three parts: